![]() Category:

 In addition to saving time, the procurement card program greatly reduces the volume of accounts payable transactions and the associated administrative costs.
 This is done by eliminating supplier invoices and consolidating multiple supplier payments into one monthly voucher payment to the procurement card vendor.
 Currently, the procurement card vendor is paid monthly through an automated clearing house (ACH) via electronic check from the Office of the State Comptroller (OSC).
 This process contributes to the overall efficiency and cost effectiveness of the program.

 Operation of the University program follows the basic New York State Procurement Card guidelines as established by the Office of General Services (OGS).
 Due to the University’s flexibility, there may be minor differences in the operation between the New York State and the University program.
-Where the operation of the two programs are different, University guidelines, as noted in this policy manual, will take precedence.
+Where the operation of the two programs is different, University guidelines will take precedence.

 Overview

-Procurement card services must be obtained through participation in the State-wide contract administered by the State of New York OGS, Division of Standards and Purchases.
-As such, the University has adopted an identical Purchase Card Template for Excluded Items by Merchant Category Code (MCC).
-This MCC template is a comprehensive list of vendor types (e.g., airline, lodging, golf courses, etc.) that are not allowed when using the procurement card.
+Procurement card services must be obtained through participation in the Statewide contract administered by the State of New York OGS, Business Services Center.
+As such, the University has adopted an identical Purchase Card Template for Included and Excluded Items by Merchant Category Code (MCC).
+The MCC template is a comprehensive list of vendor types that are allowed when using the procurement card.
 If a cardholder attempts to purchase goods or services from a vendor with an excluded MCC the charge will be declined.

 The procurement card is a non-transferable financial instrument assigned to University employees with appropriate purchasing authority.
-These employees must have proper security clearance within the State University Accounting System (SCSO), and be given access to the Web Procurement Card (Web P-Card) application, which is the procurement card reconciliation tool module in the University Finance and Management System (FMS).
+These employees must have proper security clearance within the State University Finance and Management System (FMS) and be given access to the Web Procurement Card (Web P-Card) application, which is the procurement card reconciliation tool module in the FMS.

-Each campus utilizes a program administrator (PA) who is the liaison between the University, the suppliers, and Citibank.
+Each campus utilizes a program administrator (PA) who is the liaison between the University, the suppliers, and JP Morgan Chase.
 The PA is primarily responsible for cardholder training, account maintenance (e.g., name changes, creating department hierarchies, etc.), new card applications, and general procurement card issues.
 These campus PA’s must make certain that cardholders are aware of all the responsibilities and privileges associated with the program.
-Cardholder responsibilities include, but are not limited to, using the procurement card for authorized State transactions only, notifying Citibank and the campus PA immediately if the Visa card is lost or stolen, and following the policies and procedures established within this manual.
+Cardholder responsibilities include, but are not limited to, using the procurement card for authorized State transactions only, notifying JP Morgan Chase and the campus PA immediately if the Visa card is lost or stolen, and following the policies and procedures established within this manual.

 Training will be provided by the PA for all persons receiving a procurement card.
 This training will cover the use of the procurement card consistent with New York State policy, as well as University and/or campus purchasing practices.
 Training must be completed prior to issuance of the card.

 Cardholders are issued a single procurement card, which is embossed with their full legal name.
 The University program does not allow for group or departmental cards.
-Before receiving the card, all cardholders must sign the New York State Citibank Travel Card / Purchasing Card Acknowledgement Form.
+Before receiving the card, all cardholders must sign the New York State JP Morgan Chase Cardholder Acknowledgement Form.
 This form ensures that cardholders have read and understand the terms and conditions of the program.
 All cardholders must surrender the procurement card to the University at the request of the campus PA or upon termination of employment.

 Voucher Payment

-Voucher payments made to the procurement card vendor (Citibank) are automatically generated by System Administration at the end of each monthly billing cycle.
-Currently, the billing cycle consists of purchases made from the seventh of the month to the sixth of the following month.
-An e-mail is sent to members of the University procurement card program administrator, accounting, purchasing and accounts payable listserv’s, explaining that the voucher has been completed and transmitted to the Statewide Financial System (SFS).
-Campuses should expect to receive an IDL two to three business days after the voucher is completed by System Administration.
+Voucher payments made to the procurement card vendor (JP Morgan Chase) are automatically generated by System Administration at the end of each monthly billing cycle.
+Currently, the billing cycle consists of purchases made from the sixth of the month to the fifth of the following month (except when the fifth of the month falls on a weekend).
+Campuses should expect to receive an IDL two business days after the voucher is completed by System Administration.

 Transaction Disputes